Music streaming, the conquest of Africa has just started

 International vs local streaming platforms

-muska music app tunedglobalOn a continent where YouTube is popular but gets little interest from advertisers, music streaming represents a unique chance to finally monetise music recorded in Africa.
+TG music streaming African conquest image 2On a continent where YouTube is popular but gets little interest from advertisers, music streaming represents a unique chance to finally monetise music recorded in Africa.
 The game still remains very open at the moment...

 Spotify is about to launch in North Africa and the Middle East but, until now, the major international players, including Deezer and Apple Music, haven't had a strong presence, other than in a few English speaking markets, and are not always well adapted to African consumption patterns.
 This creates space for the launch of local platforms in many countries, which is exactly what has been is happening since 2018, especially in French-speaking African nations.

-The African market and most the countries of its continent, requires a tailored approach.
+The African market, and most countries on the continent, require a tailored approach.
 "Selling a direct subscription for 10 euros does not work," explains a music executive.
 It is almost necessary to align your service with a mobile operator and, above all, to adapt to the local mobile phone consumption.

 "Zero rating"